PRIME Week

 Following comprehensive assessment by your Clinical Integration specialist you will see The PRIME Vision team for a 1 hour appointment.
 Through a consistent, progressive assessment by both the PT and OD, lenses will be prescribed to automatically change the way you recruit muscle to function in an upright stance in an optimal postural position.
 This optimal position will allow the greatest freedom of movement with the greatest sense or awareness of this position (Neutrality).
 How this eye prescription fits in with the shoe, and oral appliance recommendations will be discussed.
 Some physical activity recommendations may be initiated at this stage as well.

-Day One: Clinical Integration Specialist / PT Visit
+Day One: PT Visit

 Day 2: Physical Therapy Treatment